ongov/Digital-Service-Standard/README.md

 digital services on their own.

-Assisted digital support means providing support to those who can’t use digital services on their own, and may include options to help people navigate an online service, such as offering assistance by phone and in person.
+Assisted digital support means providing support to those who can’t use digital services on their own.
+This may include options to help people navigate an online service, such as offering assistance by phone, chat and/or in person.

 ## Why it matters

-Not everyone will have the same access, comfort and skill level to use digital service by default.
+Not everyone will have the same access, comfort and skill level to use digital services.
 Understand how and where users require support, make that support available, and raise awareness of that support.